Have you ever had a bottle of nail polish for a very long time and wondered if it was still good to use?.

 Instead, try applying some of the polish on a fake nail to test the color and texture.

-4- How it Smells
+4- How the Polish Smells

 The last sign that your polish has gone bad, is if it has an extremely pungent scent, that is completely different from how it usually smells.